 Our pastors have been Reverends Arthur Klemp, John Deterding, Rolland Hopmann, Elmer Rimpler, Victor Marxhausen and John Schildwachter.

-Our associate/assistant pastors have been Reverends Hugo Gamber, David Behling, Christopher Mitchell, John Christensen and Benjamin Dose.
+Our associate/assistant pastors have been Reverends Hugo Gamber, David Behling, Christopher Mitchell, John Christensen, Benjamin Dose, and Daniel Keinath.

 South Shore Trinity has also been served by a number of deaconesses and directors of Christian education/youth and outreach.
 They are Jean Sanfillipo, Ruth Endicott, Carol Krieger, Steve Endicott, Timothy Frusti, Gary Bach, Tracey Winn, and Matt Griepentrog.